Last Updated on

 Vertical product differentiation.

 Vertical product differentiation is for products that can be classed as low quality or high quality by the average consumer.
+If you were to start your own t-shirt business, it would be important to understand the perception of your product in the eye of consumers and position it accordingly.

 Horizontal product differentiation